Trump falsely claims Harris campaign used AI to fake crowd in Detroit

 Former President Donald Trump on Sunday falsely claimed Vice President Kamala Harris' campaign lied about a crowd attending her Aug.
 7 rally in Detroit, Michigan.
 In a post on Truth Social, Trump said a photo of the crowd was created using artificial intelligence and that the crowd in fact "didn't exist."

 The photo Trump questioned was posted to X by a Michigan campaign staffer for Harris, who said he received it from a colleague.
-CBS News has reached out to the Harris campaign to ask whether someone on the campaign took the photograph and to request an original copy of the photograph for analysis.
+A Harris campaign official told CBS News that the photo was taken by a campaign staff member, and the official sent what they said was the original photo along with other visuals captured by the staffer.

+Metadata from the photo analyzed by CBS News showed it was taken on an Apple iPhone 12 Pro Max on Aug.
+7 at 6:28 p.m.
+ET.
+A side-by-side comparison of the original photo and the version that appeared on social media showed that the social media version had been brightened and cropped.
+There were no signs of AI manipulation.

+Similar photos were also taken by news agencies covering the event, including Reuters and Getty Images, like the one seen below.

 Hany Farid, a professor at the University of California, Berkeley, who specializes in deepfake detection, said in a post on LinkedIn that he received multiple requests to analyze the image after it went viral online.